crownstone/bluenet/docs/PROTOCOL.md

 67  | NOT_INITIALIZED | Something must first be initialized.
 68  | NOT_STARTED | Something must first be started.
 69  | NOT_POWERED | Something must first be powered.
+70  | WRONG_MODE | Something is in the wrong operation mode.
 80  | WRITE_DISABLED | Write is disabled for given type.
 81  | WRITE_NOT_ALLOWED | Direct write is not allowed for this type, use command instead.
 82  | READ_FAILED | Failed to read.
 96  | ADC_INVALID_CHANNEL | Invalid adc input channel selected.
 112 | EVENT_UNHANDLED | The event or command was not handled.
+128 | GATT_ERROR | An error occured during a BLE connection.
 65535 | UNSPECIFIED | Unspecified error.